María Bibiana Benítez

-María Bibiana Benítez Batista (December 10, 1783 – April 18, 1873 or 1875) was Puerto Rico's first female poet and one of its first playwrights.
+María Bibiana Benítez Batista (December 10, 1783 – April 18, 1873 or 1875) was a Puerto Rican writer who was Puerto Rico's first female poet and one of its first playwrights.
 She was the first of three renowned poets in her family, the others being her niece and adopted daughter Alejandrina Benítez de Gautier, and Alejandrina's son José Gautier Benítez.

 Early years

 Benítez was born in the town of Aguadilla to José Benítez Bermudez and Juana Constanza Batista Rodriguez.
 She was the second eldest of six brothers and sisters.
-Her father was a lieutenant in the Spanish Army who was famous for having successfully defended San Juan against an English invasion.
+Her father was a lieutenant in the Spanish Army who was famous for having successfully defended San Juan against a British invasion.
 Her family loved literature and owned a private library which contained a collection of the best books available at the time.
 Her father could afford such a luxury since in addition to commanding the military garrison in Ponce, he also served as a sub-delegate to the Royal Intendancy, an important position within the Spanish colonial government, as well as a mayor of the city, meaning that he controlled both the military and civilian powers in one of the island's largest cities.
 Benítez was able to attend the best private schools where she learned about poetry and composition.
 María read and studied the classics of the Spanish Golden Age, fostering a fondness for poetry.
 She remained faithful to Spain, the mother country of Puerto Rico, and King Fernando VII.
 She was inspired by the Spanish writers Luis de León and Pedro Claderón de la Barca.

-At the beginning of her life, María lived in Ponce (from 1797-1805), San Juan (from 1805-1809), Fajardo (from 1809-1819), Mayagüez (from 1819-1822), Aguadilla (from 1822-1825), and Guayama (1825-1839).
+At the beginning of her life, María lived in Ponce (from 1797 to 1805), San Juan (from 1805 to 1809), Fajardo (from 1809 to 1819), Mayagüez (from 1819 to 1822), Aguadilla (from 1822 to 1825), and Guayama (1825–1839).

 In 1820, one of her brothers Pedro José and his wife died and she took it upon herself to raise her orphaned niece Alejandrina Benítez de Gautier, who would in the future become a renowned poet herself.
 When María's father died in 1832, she successfully petitioned the colonial governor for a grant of land to see to the welfare of her family.

 Around 1841, María lived in Mayagüez.
-She adopted the town’s name as a pseudonym, in addition to Una Mayagüezana (A woman from Mayagüez), Jíbaro de Mayagüez (local from Mayagüez), La dama duende (the elf lady) y Una jibarita (a local girl).
+She adopted the town's name as a pseudonym, in addition to Una Mayagüezana (A woman from Mayagüez), Jíbaro de Mayagüez (local from Mayagüez), La dama duende (the elf lady) y Una jibarita (a local girl).

 Maria settled in San Juan in her fifties.
 There, she was an eyewitness to many historical events, which inspired her works.
 Her home became gathering place for literary discussions between local poets, writers, and intellectuals.
 She was blind in her later years.